AdobeDocs/experience-manager-65.it-IT/help/sites-developing/ht-proxy-server.md

 ---
-title: Come utilizzare lo strumento Proxy Server
+title: Come utilizzare lo strumento Server proxy
 seo-title: How to use the Proxy Server Tool
 description: Il server proxy funge da server intermedio che inoltra le richieste tra un client e un server
 seo-description: The proxy server acts as an intermediate server that relays requests between a client and a server